-1 Enterprise Value Including Cash (EVIC) is the sum of the market capitalization of ordinary shares at fiscal year end, the market capitalization of preferred shares at fiscal year-end, and the book values of total debt and minorities' interests.
+1 The Enterprise Value Including Cash ("EVIC") method measures the financed emissions of a portfolio considering the capital structure of the investee company.
+EVIC is the sum of the market capitalization of ordinary and preferred shares and the book value of total debt and minorities' interests.